 Due to smart marketing by the dairy industry, most consumers think of milk, not plants, for strong bones.
 However, plants can be a great source of calcium.
 In fact, calcium absorption from milk is about 30 percent, whereas calcium absorption from kale and broccoli can be as high as 60–65 percent!
 Calcium-fortified soy milk is similar to cow's with an absorption of about 30 percent.
 Getting enough calcium on a plant-based diet is not only possible, but it's likely you'll receive other important minerals involved with bone-building through plants like vitamin K, manganese and magnesium.
 And don't forget to spend about 15–20 minutes daily in the sunshine to get enough vitamin D!

-Beans also have the anti-nutrient, phytate.
-Soak the beans before cooking them to help make the calcium more bioavailable.
+Beans also have phytates.
+Soak dry beans before cooking for 12–24 hours to allow the calcium to be more bioavailable.
+For canned beans, simply rinse them before using to rid of any phytates in the brine.
 Certain varieties of beans such as navy, winged, and white beans have higher calcium amounts than others.
 Navy beans contain 125 mg per cup, white beans contain 130 mg per cup, and winged beans contain 244 mg per cup.

 3. Dark Green Leafy Vegetables

 Need another reason to consume dark green leafy vegetables?
-Collard greens contain 266 mg of calcium per cup, kale contains 94 mg of calcium per cup and 136 mg per cup of cooked spinach.
-While these are great sources of calcium, some greens, like spinach and dandelion greens, contain oxalates, which may inhibit calcium absorption.
+Collard greens contain 266 mg of calcium per cup and kale contains 94 mg of calcium per cup.
+While cooked spinach contains 136 mg per cup, they contain oxalates, which, like phytates, may limit absorption of calcium.
+Other high oxalate greens include dandelion greens, beet greens, and Swiss chard.
 Cooking these greens will help to decrease oxalate content.
-Or, better yet, stick to low-oxalate greens like kale, broccoli and bok choy.
+Or, better yet, stick to low-oxalate greens like kale, broccoli, collards, and bok choy.

 4. Fortified Plant-Based Milks

 Tofu can be a rich source of calcium.
 Depending on the brand and how it’s made, tofu has around 350 mg per 100g of firm tofu but can be higher!
-Manufactures make tofu with one of two common coagulating agents.
-Either calcium sulfate or nigari will be listed on the ingredient label.
+Manufactures make tofu with one of two common coagulating agents, either calcium sulfate or nigari (check the ingredient label).
 Look for tofu made with calcium sulfate to get a dose of calcium with each bite.

-As you can see, it is very possible to consume enough calcium on a plant based diet!
-The key is proper planning, to make sure you are including some of these super foods in your everyday diet.
+As you can see, it is very possible to consume enough calcium on a plant based diet when you consume a variety of plant-based foods.
+The key is proper planning, to make sure you are including some of these true superfoods in your everyday diet.

 Hello!
 My name is Caroline Williams and I am a dietetic intern in Georgia State's coordinated program.
 I am studying to become a registered dietitian with hopes to one day work in pediatric weight management.
 Weight management and choosing more plant based foods go hand in hand, so I have become increasingly interested in a plant-based lifestyle!